 The timing of new restaurant openings and the proportion of new restaurants to existing restaurants have an impact on our revenue and profitability.
-In 2021, 2022 and the six months ended June 30, 2022 and 2023, we opened 22, 17, nine and four new restaurants, respectively.
+In 2021, 2022 and 2023, we opened 22, 17 and five new restaurants, respectively.

 - Impact on revenue contribution.
 The number and pace of new restaurant openings may fluctuate from period to period, which may affect our revenue.
 As a result, the revenue contribution from new restaurants is fully reflected in the next financial year.
 In contrast, new restaurants generally have a lesser impact on overall revenue for the year of opening as they do not contribute to the full year revenue due to its ramp up period. - Impact on profitability.
 We have scaled up our business in the past four to five years to lay the groundwork for our future growth.
 Each new restaurant incurs pre-opening costs and capital expenditures, which varies by geographic region.
 Pre-opening costs, which mainly consist of staff salaries, consulting services fees, staff relocation expenses, rent and miscellaneous administrative expenses prior to the opening of a restaurant, are incurred before the restaurant begins to generate revenue.
 Generally, our pre-opening costs per restaurant in Asia typically ranged from US\$170,000 to US\$400,000 and our capital expenditure per restaurant in Asia typically ranged from US\$1.4 million to US\$3.0 million.
-In other countries, pre-opening costs per restaurant typically ranged from approximately US\$500,000 to US\$1,500,000 and capital expenditure per restaurant typically ranged from US\$2.5 million to US\$6.5 million, depending on the size of the restaurant and the country it is located in.
+In other countries, pre-opening costs per restaurant typically ranged from US\$2.5 million to US\$6.5 million, depending on the size of the restaurant and the country it is located in.
 Moreover, new restaurants need time to achieve breakeven and investment payback.
-The breakeven of new restaurants opened in 2021, 2022 and the first half of 2023 was generally within six months.
+The breakeven of new restaurants opened in 2021, 2022 and 2023 was generally within six months.
 Our business scale-up has contributed to losses in the short term.
 Going forward, we expect the ramp-up for these restaurants and the decrease in proportion of new restaurants to total restaurants number will positively impact our profitability.